Get started

 exit-node

-Provides information about exit-nodes on your tailnet.
+Get information about exit-nodes in your tailnet.

-tailscale exit-node <sub-commands>
+tailscale exit-node <subcommands>

-Available sub-commands:
+Available subcommands:

 file